 Oral and Maxillofacial Surgery (OMFS)

-The Oral and Maxillofacial Surgery faculty is a five-year program that strives to provide an educational experience balanced between clinical service and academic endeavors that is sufficiently flexible in scope to meet the individual needs of each trainee.
+The Oral and Maxillofacial Surgery residency is a five-year program that strives to provide an educational experience balanced between clinical service and academic endeavors that is sufficiently flexible in scope to meet the individual needs of each trainee.
 The academic Department of Oral & Maxillofacial Surgery is subdivided into three entities: the Department of Oral & Maxillofacial Surgery at University Hospitals of Cleveland, Clevelands Veterans Administration Hospital, and the School of Dental Medicine at Case Western Reserve University.
 This three-tier structure ensures that our residents not only gain experience in all of the essential areas of clinical surgery but do so in a varied environment, thereby preparing them for whatever type of practice they choose to enter.
 Together, the entire faculty is committed to the pursuit of excellence in both the clinical and academic arenas.

 Orthodontics